Home loan stamp duty calculator

 How much is stamp duty in my area?

 Different states and territories charge stamp duty at different rates, and the cost of stamp duty may depend on a range of factors.
 Generally, the more the property sells for, the higher amount of stamp duty you may need to pay.
-Stamp duty may also be charged at different rates for different property types, e.g. vacant land, detached housing or apartments bought off the plan.
+Stamp duty may also be charged at different rates for different property types, e.g. vacant land, detached housing, or apartments or townhouses bought off the plan.

-When you buy a property, you’ll likely need to pay stamp duty some time after your settlement date – anywhere from 30 days to three months, depending on your location.
-This payment is often organised through your conveyancer or solicitor, so you can be confident that there are no outstanding issues that could affect your purchase or transfer of title.
+When you buy a property, you’ll likely need to pay stamp duty within a certain period following your settlement date – anywhere from 30 days to three months, depending on your location.
+This payment is often organised through your conveyancer or solicitor, to help ensure that there are no outstanding issues that could affect your purchase or transfer of title.

 How is stamp duty calculated?